TheAlgorithms/Java/DataStructures/Lists/README.md

 3. `CountSinglyLinkedListRecursion.java`: Recursively counts the size of a list.
 4. `detect_and_create_loop.java` : Detect a loop in linked list
 5. `DoublyLinkedList.java` : A modification of singly linked list which has a `prev` pointer to point to the previous node.
-6. `Merge_K_SortedLinkedlist.java` : Merges K sorted linked list with mergesort (mergesort is also the most efficient sorting algorithm for linked list)
+6. `Merge_K_SortedLinkedlist.java` : Merges K sorted linked list with mergesort (mergesort is also the most efficient sorting algorithm for linked list).